mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 The GKE Code Executor (`GkeCodeExecutor`) provides a secure and scalable method for running LLM-generated code by leveraging the GKE (Google Kubernetes Engine) Sandbox environment, which uses gVisor for workload isolation.
 For each code execution request, it dynamically creates an ephemeral, sandboxed Kubernetes Job with a hardened Pod configuration.
-This is the recommended executor for production environments on GKE where security and isolation are critical.
+You should use this executor for production environments on GKE where security and isolation are critical.

+#### How it Works

+When a request to execute code is made, the `GkeCodeExecutor` performs the following steps:

+1.  **Creates a ConfigMap:** A Kubernetes ConfigMap is created to store the Python code that needs to be executed.
+2.  **Creates a Sandboxed Pod:** A new Kubernetes Job is created, which in turn creates a Pod with a hardened security context and the gVisor runtime enabled.
+The code from the ConfigMap is mounted into this Pod.
+3.  **Executes the Code:** The code is executed within the sandboxed Pod, isolated from the underlying node and other workloads.
+4.  **Retrieves the Result:** The standard output and error streams from the execution are captured from the Pod's logs.
+5.  **Cleans Up Resources:** Once the execution is complete, the Job and the associated ConfigMap are automatically deleted, ensuring that no artifacts are left behind.

+#### Key Benefits

+*   **Enhanced Security:** Code is executed in a gVisor-sandboxed environment with kernel-level isolation.
+*   **Ephemeral Environments:** Each code execution runs in its own ephemeral Pod, to prevent state transfer between executions.
+*   **Resource Control:** You can configure CPU and memory limits for the execution Pods to prevent resource abuse.
+*   **Scalability:** Allows you to run a large number of code executions in parallel, with GKE handling the scheduling and scaling of the underlying nodes.

 #### System requirements